 Of course these formulas have their limitations.
-The key variables $s_f$ and $s_h$ will depend on a lot of economic circumstances and should be endogenous in an elaborate model.
-Yet, the formulas may be helpful as a way of organizing one's thoughts about rates of return in a world with asymmetric information and risk of bankruptcy.
+The key variables s_f and s_h will depend on a lot of economic circumstances and should be endogenous in an elaborate model.
+Yet, the formulas establish a way of organizing one's thoughts about rates of return in a world with asymmetric information and risk of bankruptcy.

-There is evidence that in the last decades of the twentieth century the equity premium had become lower than in the long aftermath of the Great Depression in the 1930s.
-A likely explanation is that $s_h$ had gone up, along with rising confidence.
+There is evidence that in the last decades of the twentieth century the equity premium had become lower than in the long aftermath of the Great Depression in the 1930s.4 A likely explanation is that s_h had gone up, along with rising confidence.
 The computer and the World Wide Web have made it much easier for individuals to invests in stocks of shares.
-On the other hand, the recent financial and economic crisis, known as the Great Recession 2007-, and the associated rise in mistrust seems to have halted and possibly reversed this tendency for some time (source ??).
+On the other hand, the recent financial and economic crisis, known as the Great Recession 2008- , and the associated rise in mistrust seems to have halted and possibly reversed this tendency for some time (source ??).

-&lt;sup>5Blanchard (2003, p.
+4Blanchard (2003, p.
 333).